powersindustries/MonoUI/README.md

 ### Upcoming Features
 - All positions operate with percentages (Ex: position(50%, 50%) meaning middle of screen).
-- Word wrapping Textblocks have alignments (left align, center align, right align).
+- Word wrapping TextBlocks have alignments (left align, center align, right align).
-- Add a circle primitive.
-It will operate like the Box type, but draw a cicle instead.
+- ~~Add a circle primitive.
+It will operate like the Box type, but draw a cicle instead.~~
 - Add an image UI type.
 The image will have scaling and rotation.
 - Add a Dropdown/Combobox type allowing users to select an item from a dropdown box.
 - Add a Textbox type to allow users to enter text into a field.
 - Add a Radio button feature to the Checkbox class grouping together multiple Checkboxes.
-- Allow users to set fonts and font size of Textblock.
+- ~~Allow users to set fonts and font size of Textblock.~~

 This `Upcoming Features` list will continually expand and grow.
 Items will be crossed out and added as time goes on.
 If there are any features you would like to see, ping me and I will add them to the list.